William E. Boeing: Boeing family

-In 1921, Boeing married Bertha Marie Potter Paschall (1891-1977).
+In 1921, Boeing married Bertha Marie Potter Paschall (1891–1977).
 She had previously been married to Nathaniel Paschall, a real estate broker with whom she had two sons, Nathaniel "Nat" Paschall Jr. and Cranston Paschall.
 The couple had a son of their own, William E. Boeing Jr. (1922–2015).
 The stepsons went into aviation manufacturing as a career.
 Nat Paschall was a sales manager for competitor Douglas Aircraft, which later became McDonnell Douglas.
 Bill Jr. became a private pilot and industrial real estate developer.

 Bertha Boeing was the daughter of Howard Cranston Potter and Alice Kershaw Potter.
 Through her father, she was a descendant of the founders of Alex.
 Brown & Sons merchant bankers Alexander Brown, James Brown, and Brown's son-in-law and partner Howard Potter; and through her mother, the granddaughter of Charles James Kershaw and Mary Leavenworth Kershaw (a descendant of Henry Leavenworth).

 Breakup of Boeing Group

-In 1929, Boeing joined with Frederick Rentschler of Pratt & Whitney to form United Aircraft and Transport Corporation.
+In 1929, Boeing joined with Frederick Rentschler of Pratt & Whitney to form United Aircraft and Transport Corporation, which was established as a holding company.
 The new grouping was a vertically integrated company with interests in all aspects of aviation, intending to serve all aviation markets.
 In a short time, it bought a host of small airlines, merging them with Boeing's pioneering airline under a holding company, United Air Lines.

 In 1934, the United States government accused William Boeing of monopolistic practices.
 The same year, the Air Mail Act forced airplane companies to separate flight operations from development and manufacturing.
-William Boeing divested himself of ownership as his holding company, United Aircraft and Transport Corporation, broke into three separate entities:
+William Boeing divested himself of ownership as his holding company broke up into three separate entities: